 Tsula Adohi Nature School Curriculum

-At Tsula Adohi Nature School our curriculum emerges from the intersection of each child’s unique way of being in the world including their interests, experiences, gifts and needs, with our mission to prepare them to take care of themselves, each other and our planet in a time of world-wide climate, ecological and social crises.
+At Tsula Adohi Nature School our curriculum emerges from the intersection of each child’s unique way of being in the world including their interests, experiences, gifts and needs, with our mission to prepare them to take care of themselves, each other and our planet in a time of world-wide climate, ecological and social change.
 Children learn science, math, communication arts, social science, and the arts and engage in physical activity as they engage in meaningful activities including short and long-term individual and group projects, and participate in special events.